goharanwar/MacAutomatorAppToRenameFiles/README.md

 ## How to use this app
 1. Double click the app
 2. Write the file name you want to find.
-It can be a cokplete file name or part of a file name.
+It can be a complete file name or part of a file name.
 Its case-in-sensitive.
 File extension is not included in the name.
 3. Write the new replacement for the text you entered in the last dialog.
 4. Select all the files you want to rename.
 5. You are done.
 Enjoy!